TheOdinProject/curriculum/ruby/basic_ruby/debugging.md

 2. The program runs but does not work the way you expect.
 For example, you expect a method to return a `2`, but it actually returns `6` when you run it.
 In this case, there is no stack trace.

-Obviously, if available, <span id='debugging-with-stack-trace'>the stack trace is the first place you should look when debugging.</span> <span id='debugging-without-stack-trace'>If there's no stack trace, then `puts` and Pry are the easiest and quickest tools you can use to get yourself back up and running.</span>
+Obviously, if available, <span id='debugging-with-stack-trace'>the stack trace is the first place you should look when debugging.</span> <span id='debugging-without-stack-trace'>If there's no stack trace, then `puts` and `binding.irb` are the easiest and quickest tools you can use to get yourself back up and running.</span>

 ### Assignment
 <div class="lesson-content__panel" markdown="1">

-1. Go through the Ruby Guides [Ruby Debugging](https://www.rubyguides.com/2015/07/ruby-debugging/) tutorial, which covers the same topics we went over, but in more depth.
-2. Read through the [Exceptions and Stack Traces](https://launchschool.com/books/ruby/read/more_stuff#readingstacktraces) section of Launch School's online book *Introduction to Programming with Ruby*.
+1. Read through the [Exceptions and Stack Traces](https://launchschool.com/books/ruby/read/more_stuff#readingstacktraces) section of Launch School's online book *Introduction to Programming with Ruby*.
-3. Now that you're familiar with the basics, we're going to have some fun with VSCode!
-Follow the documentation in the [VSCode rdbg Ruby Debugger instructions](https://github.com/ruby/vscode-rdbg) to install the gem and adjust the configuration inside your VSCode's `launch.json` file.
-If you're having a hard time figuring out how to navigate to your `launch.json` file in order to change the configuration, read through this in-depth guide on [Debugging with VScode](https://code.visualstudio.com/docs/editor/debugging).
-4. Check your [VSCode Extensions](https://code.visualstudio.com/docs/editor/extension-marketplace) and make sure the [Ruby Extension](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby) and the [VSCode rbdg Ruby Debugger](https://marketplace.visualstudio.com/items?itemName=KoichiSasada.vscode-rdbg) extensions are installed.
-5. Now that everything is installed, configured, let's create a new file which you can call `script.rb`.
-Next copy and paste the very first example in the [Debugging with pry-byebug](#debugging-with-pry-byebug) Section.
-So include everything from `require 'pry-byebug'` to `isogram?("Odin")` in our new file.
-Save the file.
-6. Click the `Run and Debug` button, open up the folder your script is located in, set a VSCode breakpoint somewhere within the function, and Run the debugger!
-This should all look very familiar to you, when you hit the VSCode breakpoint it should look similar to the breakpoints you used in the  [Javascript Developer Tools lesson](https://www.theodinproject.com/lessons/foundations-javascript-developer-tools).
-But *whoa*, once we hit the `binding.pry` breakpoint we got an interactive REPL to play around with!
-The best of both worlds!
-Play around with this, and feel free to reference [Debugging with VScode](https://code.visualstudio.com/docs/editor/debugging) if you get stuck.
-7. Although VSCode's debugger is a helpful tool that can make debugging simpler, many companies won't be using it - and will want you to be familiar with debugging using the concepts this lesson focused on: the stack trace, `puts`, `pry-byebug`.
-Let's practice them by completing the debugging exercises from the [ruby-exercises repo](https://github.com/TheOdinProject/ruby-exercises) that you previously cloned.
+1. Let's practice debugging by completing the debugging exercises from the [ruby-exercises repo](https://github.com/TheOdinProject/ruby-exercises) that you previously cloned.
 </div>

 ### Additional Resources
 This section contains helpful links to other content.
 It isn't required, so consider it supplemental.

 * Read through [HOWTO debug your Ruby code](https://readysteadycode.com/howto-debug-your-ruby-code), especially the first section on `puts` debugging, by ReadySteadyCode.
-* Read the article on [Debugging without doom and gloom](https://practicingruby.com/articles/debugging-without-doom-and-gloom) by Practicing Ruby.
-* Poke around [Pry's wiki](https://github.com/pry/pry/wiki) for a collection of resources that will help you master this invaluable gem.
 * Read this brilliant article about [reading Ruby error messages](https://medium.com/@roni.shabo/overcoming-ruby-error-messages-ebf53928b64e).

 ### Knowledge Check